pyrocko/pyrocko/doc/install_details.rst

 available.
 This document describes how to install Pyrocko on Unix-like operating systems, like Linux and Mac OS X.

-Concrete listings of the commands needed to install install Pyrocko are given in section
+Concrete listings of the commands needed to install Pyrocko are given in section

 * :doc:`install_quick`